How Bright Peak Therapeutics Built their Procurement Process from the Ground Up

 Bright Peak Therapeutics was seeded and launched by Versant Ventures at Ridgeline Discovery laboratories and is now supported by a $107 Million Series B financing from a syndicate of the world’s leading biotech industry investors.

-Jeremy is a pharmaceutical industry leader, a former lab scientist, now enabling a new generation of scientists to work without worrying about the details of procurement and operations logistics.
+Mr. Beauchamp is a pharmaceutical industry leader and a former lab scientist who now helps a new generation of scientists get their work done without worrying about the details of procurement and operations logistics.

 Bright Peak’s Procurement Background